 If you want to try something new and healthy, kefir would be an excellent choice.
 A fermented beverage made up of diverse probiotics and grains, kefir offers more health benefits than yoghurt and is rich in protein, calcium, Vitamins B2 and B12, phosphorus and magnesium.

 What makes kefir extremely beneficial to your gut is the presence of Lactobacillus kefiri.
-This type of bacteria can prevent the growth of Salmonella, E. coli and Helicobacter pylori, and thus help with common gut problems like IBS, diarrhoea and bacterial infections.
+This type of probiotic bacteria can help with common gut problems like IBS, diarrhoea and bacterial infections by preventing the growth of Salmonella, E. coli and Helicobacter pylori.

 Kefir’s highly diverse microorganisms may also help reduce flatulence and boost your bowel function.
 If you are training your bowel to empty itself every day at specific times, adding kefir to your diet might help you stay consistent.